 When might chemotherapy be used for CML?

-Chemotherapy is not often used to treat chronic myeloid leukemia (CML).
+Chemotherapy is not often used to treat CML.
 This is because targeted therapy medicines usually work much better.
-However, your doctor may advise chemotherapy if any of these applies to you:
+Still, your healthcare provider may advise chemotherapy if any of these applies to you:

 Targeted therapy medicines are not keeping your leukemia under control.
 Chemotherapy may help control the leukemia for a period of time.

 You are having a stem cell transplant.
 High doses of chemotherapy are used before the transplant to kill the leukemia cells in your bone marrow.

 Most people have chemotherapy in an outpatient part of the hospital, at ahealthcare provider's office, or at home.
 In some cases, you may need to stay in the hospital during treatment.
 This will depend on the medicines you are given and your overall health.
 You may get these medicines in pill form, by injection, or through a vein (IV).
 You may get the medicines in more than one of these ways.

 You get chemotherapy in cycles over a period of time.
 That means you may get the medicine for a set amount of time and then you have a rest period.
 Each period of treatment and rest is one cycle.
 You may have several cycles.
 Having treatment in cycles helps by:

 Killing more cancer cells.
 The medicine can kill more cancer cells over time, because the cells aren't all dividing at the same time.
 Cycles allow the medicine to fight more cells.

 Giving your body a rest.
 Treatment is hard on other cells of the body that divide quickly.
 This includes cells in the lining of the mouth and stomach.
 This causes side effects, such as sores and nausea.
 Chemotherapy can also cause a drop in healthy blood cells.
 Between cycles, your body can get a rest from the chemotherapy.

 Giving your mind a rest.
 Having chemotherapy can be stressful.
 Taking breaks between cycles can let you get an emotional break between treatments.